gscrow/dressipi-com/_posts/2021-03-08-driving-better-predictions-with-better-outfit-algorithms.markdown

 Dressipi is now able to create around ~10 million outfits for retailers with smaller numbers of distinct products (<1K) and up to 100 million outfits for retailers with larger numbers - depending on garment categories and number of occasions a single garment can be worn in.
 Dressipi provides a bridge between the user’s needs and retailer stock.
 Personalising recommendations and styling garments as outfits in multiple ways for more than one occasion (& including items from a customer’s wardrobe), inspires individuals whilst upselling a garment by showing its versatility.

-## Approaching personalised outfits from a technical point of view
+## Approaching personalized outfits from a technical point of view

 Not all garments can be matched together and their compatibility depends on factors such as occasion, season, category, features and trends.
 It is crucial to build a system that will handle all these factors while being efficient and performant at the same time.
 It also must be able to tune different inputs to match potential changes in starting requirements over time.